Bharat0014/HGCalDetIDvalidation/README.md

 ```
 ## Features

-### Code to Generate All Possible Combinations of Raw DetIDs
+### Code to Generate All Possible Combinations of Raw DetIDs (Input csv for Producer)

 **Description**
 This script generates all possible combinations of raw DetIDs in csv formate  for the following HGCal subdetectors: